rumblesan/improviz/docs/getting-started.md

 ## Running

+### Pre-built Binary

-If you're reading this then we'll assume you have downloaded and un-archived the release for your system.
+The simplest way to start is to downloaded and un-archive the pre-built release for your system from the [GitHub Releases](https://github.com/rumblesan/improviz/releases) page.

 * Open a terminal
 * Browse to the unzipped folder